FernandoBasso/devnotes/content/Exercism/JavaScript/Windowing System Exercism Solution in JavaScript.md

 One approach is to have the `resize()` method delegate the calculation of the width and height to dedicated private methods.

-The logic for with goes like this:
+The logic for width goes like this (and a similar idea works for height too):

-- If the requested new witdh is less than 1, default to 1.
+- If the requested new width is less than 1, default to 1.
 - If the requested new width is greater than the screen width, make the new width as large as the remaining width.
 In this case, we adapt the new width to be as large as possible, but not as large as it was originally requested.
 - Otherwise, the requested new width is OK (fits the screen width).